cthrustev/webspeedtesting/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites
-What things you need to on your machine to run the application locally.
+What things you need installed on your machine to run the application locally.
 * Node.JS (https://nodejs.org/en/)

 ### Installing
-A step by step series of examples that tell you how to get a development environment running.
+A step by step series of instructions that tell you how to get a development environment running.

 1. Download the repository.